vijayrajpanchall/matic-docs/docs/zkEVM/zkASM/basic-syntax.md

                                     ...
 ```

-When a executor method with a register to store its result gets combined with a jump opcode, it is typically used to handle some unexpected situation, e.g. running out of gas:
+When an executor method with a register to store its result gets combined with a jump opcode, it is typically used to handle some unexpected situation, e.g. running out of gas:

 ```
 ${ExecutorMethod(params)} => A :JMP(param)
 ```

-It is also common to encounter negative jumps to check appropiate situations, in which carry on forthcoming operations:
+It is also common to encounter negative jumps to check appropriate situations, in which carry on forthcoming operations:

 ```
 SP - 2  :JMPN(stackUnderflow)